William Van Cleave Scholarship

 Step 2: Answer the following questions thoroughly:

-- Please state your reasons for wanting to attend the 2023 Plain Talk About Literacy and Learning® conference.
+- Please state your reasons for wanting to attend the 2024 Plain Talk About Literacy and Learning® Institute.

 - Please state how you would use the information, techniques, and strategies learned while at Plain Talk.

-- Provide examples of how you have done outstanding work developing skills in students in the area of reading instruction, writing instruction, dyslexia, and/or structured literacy.
+- How have you done outstanding work developing skills in students in the areas of reading instruction, writing instruction, structured literacy, and/or dyslexia?
+Provide examples of this work.

-- Tell us about your philosophy and motivation for working with struggling readers and/or children with learning differences.
+- Tell us about your philosophy or motivation for working with struggling readers and/or children with learning differences.